Batwoman in Red

 Which is to say, their relationship with the big man is complicated.
 But when does Batman ever make things simple?

 Batwoman is a historic character in more ways than one.
 When she was introduced in 1956, she was the first non-Batman human character with the “Bat-” prefix, following Ace the Bathound and the extra-dimensional imp Bat-mite.
-And, best I can tell, she was pretty much first spinoff superhero of any type–created two years before Supergirl and five years before the first iteration of Batgirl (then Bat-Girl.)
+She was one of the first spinoff superhero characters in DC’s stable, two years before Supergirl and five years before the first iteration of Batgirl (then Bat-Girl), though Capt.
+Marvel introduced the Marvel family a decade earlier.

 It was a time when the comics were widening–becoming brighter, sillier and more family-friendly.
 But Batwoman had a more specific agenda.
 Fredric Wertham published “Seduction of the Innocent” in 1954, helping to spark a moral panic over the corrupting influence of comics on America’s youth.
 Wertham claimed that, among other things, Batman–who lives and sometimes sleeps with his young ward Dick Grayson and doesn’t spare him the occasional needed spanking–could be inspiring feelings of conflicted sexuality in male teenagers.
 (Many of Wertham’s concerns are quite antiquated, while others–like the shortening of youngsters’ attention spans and promoting the objectification of women–seem contemporary.)